tsy24/tp/docs/DeveloperGuide.md

    2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Adding an elderly

+1. Adding an elderly to NurseyBook

+    1. Test case: `addElderly en/Khong Guan a/80 g/M r/201 nn/Gong Kuan rs/Brother p/91234567 e/guanbro@gmail.com addr/London Street 11` <br>
+       Expected: New elderly with the parameters is created.
+His name is Khong Guan, 80 years old, male, in room number 201, with his Nok's (brother) name Gong Kuan, phone number 91234567, email guanbro@gmail.com and address London Street 11.
+    2. Test case: `addElderly en/John a/77 g/M r/420 t/diabetes nn/Timothy rs/Son`<br>
+       Expected: New elderly with the parameters is created.
+His name is John, 77 years old, male, in room number 420, has a tag 'diabetes', with his Nok's (son) name Timothy.

+   Invalid commands to try (Error details shown in the status message):
+    1. Invalid index >= size of task list or <= 0: `editTask 5` or `editTask -1`
+    2. Added name is same as another elderly `editElderly 1 en/Alice` (assuming there is another Alice in the elderly database)

-### Deleting a elderly
+### Deleting an elderly

-1. Deleting an elderly while all elderlies are being shown
+1. Deleting a task while all tasks are being shown

     1. Prerequisites: List all elderlies using the `viewElderly` command.
 Multiple elderlies in the list.
     2. Test case: `deleteElderly 1`<br>
        Expected: First elderly is deleted from the list.
 Details of the deleted elderly shown in the status message.

-   3. Test case: `deleteElderly 0`<br>
-      Expected: No elderly is deleted.
-Error details shown in the status message.
+   Invalid commands to try (Error details shown in the status message):

-   4. Other incorrect `deleteElderly` commands to try: `deleteElderly`, `deleteElderly x`, `...` (where x is larger than the list size)<br>
-      Expected: Similar to previous.
+    1. Invalid index >= size of elderly list or <= 0: `editElderly 5` or `editElderly -1`

 ### Adding a task

 1. Adding a task to NurseyBook

-    1. Prerequisites: Add an elderly with name 'Khong Guan' to NurseyBook
-    2. Test case: `addTask en/Khong Guan desc/Weekly Taiji date/2022-10-10 time/14:30 recur/week`<br>
+    1. Test case: `addTask en/Khong Guan desc/Weekly Taiji date/2022-10-10 time/14:30 recur/week`<br>
         Expected: New task with the parameters is created.
 It is a one-off task and recurrence is 'Week'.
-    3. Test case: `addTask en/Khong Guan desc/Weekly Taiji date/2021-10-10 time/14:30`<br>
+    2. Test case: `addTask en/Khong Guan desc/Weekly Taiji date/2021-10-10 time/14:30`<br>
         Expected: New task with the parameters is created.
 It is a one-off task and recurrence is 'None'.
 Task has an 'Overdue' tag.

+   Invalid commands to try (Error details shown in the status message):
+    1. Invalid index >= size of task list or <= 0: `addTask 5` or `addTask -1`
+    2. Elderly does not exist in elderly database: `addTask 1 desc/Covid Shot en/Charlotte` (assuming Charlotte does not exist in the elderly database)
+    3. Fields are the same as another task: `addTask 1 desc/Covid Shot date/2022-10-31 time/18:00 en/Bernice Yu` (assuming there is another task with the exact same description, date, time and elderly names)
+    4. Date of a recurring task is past current date and time: `addTask 1 date/2021-10-10 recur/week`

+### Deleting a task

+1. Deleting a task while all tasks are being shown

+    1. Prerequisites: List all tasks using the `viewTasks` command.
+Multiple tasks in the list.
+    2. Test case: `deleteTask 1`<br>
+        Expected: First task is deleted from the list.
+Details of the deleted task shown in the status message.

+    Invalid commands to try (Error details shown in the status message):
+    1. Invalid index >= size of task list or <= 0: `deleteTask 5` or `deleteTask -1`

+### Editing a task

+1. Editing a task already present in NurseyBook

+    1. Prerequisites: There is a task with description 'Covid Jab', date '2021-11-30', time '14:00' and elderly names 'Alex Yeoh' in the task database.
+There are elderlies named 'Alex Yeoh' and 'Bernice Yu' present in the elderly database.
+    2. Test case: `editTask 1 desc/Covid Shot`<br>
+        Expected: Task's description is replaced with 'Covid Shot'.
+    3. Test case: `editTask 1 desc/Covid Shot en/Bernice Yu`<br>
+        Expected: Task's description and elderly names is replaced with 'Covid Shot' and 'Bernice Yu' respectively.
-    4. Test case: `addTask en/Benny desc/Weekly Taiji date/2022-10-10 time/14:30`<br>
+    4. Test case: `editTask 1 recur/day`<br>
+        Expected: Task's recurrence type is changed from none to day.

+    Invalid commands to try (Error details shown in the status message):
+    1. Invalid index >= size of task list or <= 0: `editTask 5` or `editTask -1`
+    2. Edited elderly does not exist in database: `editTask 1 en/Charlotte`
+    3. Edited fields are the same as the original fields or of another task: `editTask 1 desc/Covid Shot`
+    4. Edited date of a recurring task is past current date and time: `editTask 1 date/2021-10-10 recur/week`

+### Find a task

+1. Finding a task in NurseyBook

+### Mark a task as complete

+1. Marking a task as complete in NurseyBook

+    1. Prerequisites: List all tasks using the `viewTasks` command.
+Multiple tasks in the list.
+    2. Test case: `doneTask 1` <br>
-        Expected: No task is added.
-Error details shown in the status message.
+        Expected: First task is mark as completed.
+Details of the deleted task shown in the status message.
+The to-do box on the right of the task will be ticked.

-    5. Other incorrect `addTask` commands to try: `addTask en/Khong Guan desc/Weekly Taiji date/2021-10-10 time/14:30 recur/week`,`addTask`, `addTask desc/Weekly Taiji`, `...` (with missing compulsory parameters)<br>
-        Expected: Similar to previous
+    Invalid commands to try (Error details shown in the status message):
+    1. Invalid index >= size of task list or <= 0: `doneTask 5` or `doneTask -1`

+### Remind

+### View Schedule

 ### Saving data